tuzunar/veresiye/README.md

-project page will be here.
+project page will be here